linuxserver/docker-thelounge/README.md

 To setup user account(s)

-+ edit /config/config.json changing the value `public: true,` to `public: false,`  restart the container and enter the following
++ edit /config/config.json changing the value `public: true,` to `public: false,`  restart the container and enter the following from the command line of the host.

 + `docker exec -it thelounge node /app/node_modules/thelounge/index.js --home /config add <user>`